FC Vaajakoski

-FC Vaajakoski is an active sports club from Jyväskylä in Finland.
+FC Vaajakoski is an active sports club from Vaajakoski, Jyväskylä, Finland.
 The club was formed in 1993 and their home ground is at the Vaajakosken keskuskenttä.
-The men's first team currently plays in the Kakkonen (Second Division).
+The men's first team currently plays in the Ykkönen, the Finnish third-tier in 2024.
 The Chairman of FCV is Laasi Paavolainen.

 Background

 The club was established in 1993 and serves the Vaajakoski-Jyskä area of Jyväskylä.
 The club currently provides for football, floorball and futsal and has over 300 registered players.